GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week03-discussion.md

 # Week 3 Discussion: Using Probability to Make Strategic Decisions

-> *This discussion demonstrates how expected value and binomial probability inform smarter, more disciplined decision-making under uncertainty—both in games of chance and in project management.*
+> *This discussion demonstrates how expected value and binomial probability inform smarter, more disciplined decision-making under uncertainty, both in the game of chance and project management.*

 ---